A man is putting dinner in the microwave.

 Minimize splashes and spills

 Microwaves should be within easy reach for all users.
-Your face should be higher than the microwave door.
+Your face should be higher than the door to avoid microwave dangers.

 It all starts with a spark

 Some materials can spark when microwaved, which could cause a fire.
-You shouldn't microwave:
+To help avoid microwave sparking you shouldn't microwave:

 Signs that it's time to replace your microwave

-• There is a burning smell while running the microwave, and
+• There is a burning smell while running the microwave

 The information in this article was obtained from various sources not associated with State Farm® (including State Farm Mutual Automobile Insurance Company and its subsidiaries and affiliates).
 While we believe it to be reliable and accurate, we do not warrant the accuracy or reliability of the information.
 State Farm is not responsible for, and does not endorse or approve, either implicitly or explicitly, the content of any third party sites that might be hyperlinked from this page.
 The information is not intended to replace manuals, instructions or information provided by a manufacturer or the advice of a qualified professional, or to affect coverage under any applicable insurance policy.
 These suggestions are not a complete list of every loss control measure.
 State Farm makes no guarantees of results from use of this information.